VysotskiVadim/VysotskiVadim.blog/_posts/2020-05-05-qa_guide_to_android_application_testing_part_1_lifecycle.markdown

 ### Process Death {#process_death}
 Android manages RAM without user interaction.
 When there is a low amount of available memory,
-OS trying to free up some space.
+OS tries to free up some space.
 It selects a process with the lowest priority among running processes and kills it.
 Visible applications have the highest priority.
 So when a user switches between apps,